GabeScott/standard-works-vault/General Conference/2014 April - Love—the Essence of the Gospel.md

 # Love—the Essence of the Gospel

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2014 General Conference*

+>*We cannot truly love God if we do not love our fellow travelers on this mortal journey.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/04/love-the-essence-of-the-gospel?lang=eng)